basho/basho_docs/source/languages/en/riak/ops/tuning/linux.md

 Basho recommends between 8 and 64 partitions per node in the cluster.
-For example, this means that a 5-node cluster should be initialized with 256 or 512 partitions.
-With 512 partitions, a 5 node cluster could conceivably grow to 64 nodes before needing replacement.
+For example, this means that a 5-node cluster should be initialized with 128 or 256 partitions.
+With 256 partitions, a 5 node cluster could conceivably grow to 32 nodes before needing replacement.

 You can find more information on [[Cluster Capacity Planning]].